hpjeonGIT/Tips/CV.md

   - Master CMake for Cross-Platform C++ Project Building (2022)
   - Structural Design Patterns in Modern C++ (2022)
   - Creational Design Patterns in Modern C++ (2022)
+  - Hands on Debugging in C and C++ (2022)
+  - Learn Linux User Space Debugging (2022)
   - Go: The Complete Developer's Guide (2022)
+  - Java 17: Learn and dive deep into Java (2022)
   - The Nuts and Bolts of OAuth 2.0 (2022)
   - The Complete Regular Expressions Course with Exercises (2022)
   - Learn and Understand NodeJS (2022)
+  - The Complete Quantum Computing Course (2022)
   - Arabic language | The comprehensive course (2021)
   - MongoDB - The Complete Developer's Guide (2021)
   - JavaScript – The complete Guide 2022 (2021)